tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 ## Functions

 Functions are declared with the `function` keyword.
 You can give the function a name followed by a tuple of zero or more parameters.
-The scope of the function is marked by a matching pair of curly braces `{ … }`.
+Variables declared within the function's body (marked by a matching pair of curly braces `{ … }`) are limited to the scope of that function body, but of course the parameters to the function are also in scope within the function body.
 You return the result with the `return` keyword.

 ```javascript
 /**